-EMPLOYEES: The agreement applies to employees of the Flight Operations Unit, employed by the Department of Environment and Conservation, located at 4-6 Bligh St. Sydney 2000, who fall within the coverage of the Crown Employees (Public Sector - Salaries 2008) Award, Crown Employees (Public Service Conditions of Employment) Award 2009, and the Crown Employees (Transferred Employees Compensation) Award 2009.
+EMPLOYEES: The agreement applies to permanent and temporarily employees of the Flight Operations Unit, employed by the Department of Environment, Climate Change and Water NSW, in the capacity of a Flight Officer, under the provision of the Public Sector Employment and Management Act, located at 4-6 Bligh St. Sydney 2000, who fall within the coverage of the Crown Employees (Public Service Conditions of Employment) Award 2009, and the Crown Employees (Transferred Employees Compensation) Award 2009.

-PARTIES: Office of Environment and Heritage -&- The Australian Workers' Union, New South Wales
+PARTIES: Department of Environment, Climate Change and Water -&- The Australian Workers' Union, New South Wales